carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

 There have been criticisms of the use of the Dunn index in validating clustering results, due to its high sensitivity to noise in the dataset.
-Another method of validating identified clusters is the Silhouette coefficient which uses the average distance between clusters and the points within them (see the K-means clustering episode for more information).
+Another method of validating identified clusters is the silhouette score which uses the average distance between clusters and the points within them (see the K-means clustering episode for more information).